The bully foreman

 In 1994 I was the inspector for an airport construction job.
-I worked for a very good BMW friend that is a Civil engineer who specializes in airport design and construction.
+I worked for a very good BMW friend, Don Cortright, who is a Civil engineer that specializes in airport design and construction.

 The airport under design and construction was in Coalinga, CA. This area is in the center of earthquake activity in CA.

-The job was to take more than a year and so I stayed in an apartment and went home on weekends.
-This worked well and I enjoyed working with the crew.
+The job was to take more than a year.
+I stayed in an apartment and went home on weekends.
+This arrangement worked well, and I enjoyed working with the crew.

-The contractor that won the bid hired laborers out of the local union hall.
-These laborers were all Mexican and very good at their job.
+The contractor that won the bid hired Mexican laborers out of the local union hall.
+These laborers were very good at their job.

-My inspection work had huge pauses, so I would help the crew with their work.
+My inspection work had huge pauses, so I liked to help the crew with their work.
 They had never seen an inspector do anything like that.
 They even had their wives make extra Burritos for me.
-They got heated on top of the engines.
+They heated them on top of the engines.

-The contractor had only one employee on site and he performed as the foreman.
+The contractor had only one employee on-site, and he was the foreman.
 Quickly I learned that the workers hated him.
-They would carefully tell me to go inspect something.
-That meant that it wasn’t done correctly and they hated doing inferior work.
+They would carefully tell me to inspect something.
+That meant that it wasn’t done correctly, and they hated doing inferior work.
 They ratted him out to me several times a week.

 Often the foreman would show up and put his quarter down on the table.
 He was a better player than any of his crew.
 As the winner, he would hog the table for the evening.
 What he should have done is win two games, give it up and buy a round of beer for his crew.
 Nope, he was a bully.

-In only a few days I got the call and so I showed up to find that the entire crew was there to see what would happen.
+In only a few days, I got the call, and so I showed up to find that the entire crew was there to see what would happen.
 The foreman was so cocky that he wasn’t suspicious to find all of his team at the bar.

 They had only one quarter on the table.
-This should have given a clue to the foreman that something was up.
+That should have given the foreman a clue that something was up.
 That allowed me to get on the table quickly.

 As the winner, I broke and won the second game too.
 I didn’t do it quickly, as I needed to see how he played and what he knew.
-His position play was poor, but he was a fairly good shot.
+His positional play was poor, but he was a reasonably good shot.

 For the third game, I offered to make it a bit more even.
-Since I had won the last game by 3 balls, I would remove 3 of his balls to give him the handicap.
+Since I had won the last game by three balls, I would remove 3 of his balls to give him the handicap.
 He didn’t realize that removing his balls only made my job easier.
-Finally, I took all but two of his balls off of the table and still won.
+Finally, I took all but two of his balls off of the table except the eight ball and still won.

-Now I offered to play one handed.
-Still, he lost badly.
+Now I offered to play one-handed.
+He still lost badly.
 He wasn’t a poor loser, as he hoped that he would eventually win.
-At some point, he knew that he was out of his league and my point had been made.
-His crew was able to see him get badly whipped and that is what they wanted.
+At some point, he knew that he was out of his league, and my point had been made.
+His crew was able to see him get severely whipped, and that is what they wanted.

 Very soon, the owner of the contracting firm flew his plane in to see the project.
-He was given a load of crap about progress.
-I was just standing out of the edge of the crowd.
+The progress report was a load of crap.
+I was standing out on the edge of the crowd.

 Finally, I broke in to tell him that 40% of the time was gone and I had only approved 7% of the work.
 He was stunned.
-He had been getting fake reports from the start.
+He had been getting falsely optimistic reports from the start.
 He wasn’t happy.

-In the next weeks, something came down and my boss called to tell me to not go out to the airport, as he feared that I would be killed.
+In the next weeks, something came down, and my boss called to tell me to not go out to the airport, as he feared that I would be killed.
 We are talking about millions of dollars at stake.
 What finally happened is that the boss bribed somebody in power and the city fired me.
-This didn’t save them a cent, as my pay was figured in with the design contract.
+Firing me didn’t save them a cent, as my pay was figured in with the design contract.